ccswbs/UoGd7-Training/features/howto-profiles.md

 The people profiles feature allows **Content Creators** to create and edit an organizational profile.
 Anonymous users can browse through these profiles in a listing page view and find more detail about a specific member of an organization by clicking on that member's name.

-**Before creating a profile, it is suggested that the following vocabularies are filled with terms.
-Otherwise, most of the people profile features will be unusable.**
+* [Using

 ## Creating Terms for Vocabularies

+Before creating a profile, it is suggested that the following vocabularies are filled with terms.
+Otherwise, most of the people profile features will be unusable

 Add terms to the following: